 Reservations by student groups must be made in person at the Service Desk on the day of intended use.
 Reservations by faculty and staff may be made in advance by contacting the Library's Administration Office (x8300).
+Students requiring the use of a room for interview purposes may make a reservation in advance by contacting the Service Desk (x8310).
 Library staff may request that the names of all occupants be identified on the Group Study Reservation slip.

 CLAIMING AND EXTENDING RESERVATIONSReservations not claimed within the first 10 minutes of a reservation period may be reassigned.

 Extension of reservation periods may not be requested by members of the same group until the end of the initial reservation period.
 Extensions normally will be limited to 1 hour increments and will be granted only when meeting room utilization is low in order to maximize room use by as many different groups as possible.
 Low utilization exists when two (2) or more other Small Group Meeting Rooms are available for reservation at the time of a request for extension.

 Access keys are not issued earlier than 5 minutes before the start of a reservation period and only to registrants presenting Group Study Reservation slips at the Service Desk.

 Deposit of two (2) Rensselaer ID 's is required at the time of key pick up .